ctc-oss/omega-edit/README.md

 ## Development

-Currently, the repo holds bindings for both java and node.
+Currently, the repo holds bindings for both Scala and node.

+## Release Binaries

+[Binary releases](https://github.com/ctc-oss/omega-edit/releases) for macOS, Windows, and Linux (glibc 2.31 or greater required) are built and published via GitHub CI workflows.

 ## Versioning